 What’s a Marriage and Family Therapist?
 They are licensed marriage counselors and family therapists who are trained to look at the larger system that individuals live in.
 Instead of looking at the ‘planets’, they look at the “solar system” that makes up the couple or family.
 It’s a natural, if unfortunate, tendency to focus on the “bad” or “sick” person.
 But unless that person is suffering from a mental illness, the problem can only be helped by dealing with the entire system.

 Insurance or self-pay?
-Most of our therapists will take major insurance for diagnosable mental health problems.
-But you may want to pay for yourself because there’s a hitch: insurance companies make a distinction between mental health issues and what they call “relational issues.”
+You may want to pay for yourself because there’s a hitch: insurance companies make a distinction between mental health issues and what they call “relational issues.”
 If you have a diagnosable mental illness, such as depression, bi-polar or schizophrenia, they will cover the cost of treatment, although there will still a co-pay of up to 50%.

-So, if you’re trying to fix your marriage or your family or your life, and you’re not diagnosable, most insurance companies will not cover you.
+So, if you’re trying to fix your marriage or your life, insurance companies will not cover you because you are not mentally ill.
 Which is a good thing, because when they pay, you re-pay them by surrendering your private information which winds up in their data banks, which then goes on to who-knows-where.

 OUR GUARANTEE: